sch/sch.github.io/resume.md

 experience:
 - type: Experience
   items:
+  - name: Microsoft
+    dates: June 2021 onward
+    title: Software Engineer II
+    description: |
+      I am currently employed by Microsoft, where I work on the [Lobe desktop app](https://www.lobe.ai) --- an Electron-powered desktop application
+      designed to make machine learning accessible to anyone.
+I have worked on the user interface for image classification, systems for exporting ONNX models to Microsoft's Power Platform, and integration of the Lobe and Microsoft Fluent design languages.

   - name: Consultant
-    dates: Feburary 2017 onward
+    dates: Feburary 2017 to June 2021
     description: |
-      Since 2017, I have been a contractor working with various companies to design and program software.
+      For four years, I was a contractor working with various companies to design and program software.

       Through [Oak](https://oak.is), I helped design and build [the School for